Part 7: Using remote runners

 Any secret that is available locally, including Docker/Podman credentials, will be passed to the remote runner whenever needed by the build.

-For more information about secrets, see the Args and secrets page and the authenticating Git and image registries page.
+For more information about secrets, see the Secrets guide and the authenticating Git and image registries page.